Fire and rescue services

 Make sure you have enough cash to meet your needs.

-To drive in The Gambia, you'll need both:
+To drive you'll need both:

 You must get your IDP before you leave Australia.